benpaulsen4/YoutubeStats/readme.md

 > Note: You will require your own YouTube API v3 key, which can be obtained from Google directly.

-As part of assembling a config file, you will need to obtain the channel ID of the creators you wish to collect stats for.
-Now that YouTube is transitioning to the new handle-based URLS (ie. youtube.com/@creator) it is a bit more difficult to get these IDs.
+As part of assembling a config file, ~~you will need to obtain the channel ID of the creators you wish to collect stats for~~.
+[Update] We now have *experimental* support for automatically translating handles to IDs, you can try this in the latest build by putting a handle (including the @) in the 'id' field like this: `"id": "@channelHandle"` Now that YouTube is transitioning to the new handle-based URLS (ie. youtube.com/@creator) it is a bit more difficult to get these IDs.
 There are two main ways you can do it today:
 1. Search the creator on Socialblade and copy the ID from there.
 2. Go to a related channel page which links the creator you want the ID of in their "Channels" tab.
 For now, clicking on a channel linked in another creators page will use the old URLs which contain the ID in them directly.
 You can then copy the ID from that URL.